DragonSenses/Algorithms/LeetCode/147-insertion-sort-list/problem.md

 While typically applied to arrays, this problem requires performing insertion sort on a linked list, adding complexity.

 This article offers tricks to simplify linked list manipulation for easier implementation.

+# Insertion Sort

+## **Intuition**

+## Intuition

+Let's review the idea of the insertion sort algorithm, which can be broken down into the following steps:

+1. **Create an empty list** to hold the sorted elements.

+2. **Iterate through each element** in the input list:
+    - For each element, find the correct position in the sorted list to insert it, maintaining the order.

+3. Once the iteration completes, you will have a sorted list.